Constitutional reform in the Philippines: Methods of charter change

-Consultative Body
+Consultative body

 The President, through official proclamation or executive order, may create a consultative body that will study and propose amendments or revisions to the constitution.
 However, the draft of the consultative committee will only serve as a guide for the constitutional body that will propose amendments or revisions to the Constitution.

 Proposed amendments or revision to the 1987 Constitution

 Ramos administration

 The first attempt to amend the 1987 Constitution was under President Fidel Ramos.
-Among the proposed changes in the constitution included a shift to a parliamentary system and the lifting of term limits of public officials.
+Among the proposed changes in the constitution included a shift to a senatorial system and the lifting of term limits of public officials.
 Ramos argued that the changes will bring more accountability, continuity, and responsibility to the "gridlock"-prone Philippine version of presidential bicameral system.
 Some politically active religious groups, opposition politicians, business tycoons and left-wing organizations opposed the process that was supposed to lead to a national referendum.
 Critics argued that the proposed constitutional changes for one would benefit the incumbent, Ramos.
 On September 21, 1997, a church-organized rally brought in an estimated half a million people to Rizal Park.

 Furthermore, on September 23, 1997, the advocates suffered a setback when the Supreme Court, under Chief Justice Andres Narvasa, narrowly dismissed a petition filed by the People's Initiative for Reform, Modernization and Action (PIRMA), which sought to amend the Constitution through a signature campaign or People's Initiative.
 The Supreme Court dismissed the petition on the grounds that the People's Initiative mode does not have enough enabling law for the proposed revisions or amendments in the 1987 constitution.
 Had the petition been successful, a national plebiscite would have been held for proposed changes.